How to Judge the Most Dangerous Addiction

 Every addiction is different, every person addicted to drugs is different.
 How can one addiction be compared to another to determine which one is the most dangerous addiction?

-The list of potential addictive substances is long.
+The list of potentially addictive substances is long.
 There’s cocaine, crack cocaine, heroin, morphine and other opiates, marijuana, prescription painkillers like OxyContin and hydrocodone, stimulants like methamphetamine or prescription drugs Ritalin or Adderall, and of course alcohol.
-Club drugs like GHB, Ecstasy, LSD and Rohypnol add more items to the list of drugs that can cause a dangerous addiction.
+Club drugs like GHB, Ecstasy, LSD, and Rohypnol add more items to the list of drugs that can cause a dangerous addiction.

 Most of these drugs can cause overdoses and some can simply cause such stress on the body that the heart can fail or the liver can be damaged.
 Even something as legal and available as alcohol can kill outright.

 How to measure a dangerous addiction?
 By its potential to kill?
 That’s one index.
 The amount of ruin visited on a person as a result of seeking and using that drug is another way.
 A third way would be to measure the destruction received by other people in the environment.
 Children around an addict can be injured, maimed or even killed.
 Even if not harmed physically, children can suffer damaging neglect and mental abuse.
 Spouses can be abused and even members of the community may be endangered if the individual becomes paranoid or aggressive.

 Different Drugs or Multiple Drugs Affect People Differently

 Unfortunately, the norm for drug use in the last few years has become polydrug use.
 In other words, the person using cocaine also uses alcohol, Ecstasy, marijuana and perhaps even prescription drugs.
 This is an intensely DANGEROUS habit, as if there are any physical problems that need treatment as a result of the drug use, medical personnel would have an impossible time untangling the complex pattern of drug effects.